srkraut/sigma-docs/docs/troubleshooting/troubleshooting.md

 Access the status page on Players by following the steps for the Player type:

-Windows / Linux - Whilst Xibo is running, click i on the keyboard to open the Status screen.
+Windows / Linux - Whilst Sigma-DS is running, click i on the keyboard to open the Status screen.

-Android - Connect a mouse to your device and click on the screen whilst Xibo is running.
+Android - Connect a mouse to your device and click on the screen whilst Sigma-DS is running.
 Choose ‘Status’ from the Action bar at the top of the screen.

-webOS / Tizen - Press the OK or Enter button on your webOS remote control whilst Xibo is running and choose ‘Status’ from the Action bar at the top of the screen.
+webOS / Tizen - Press the OK or Enter button on your webOS remote control whilst Sigma-DS is running and choose ‘Status’ from the Action bar at the top of the screen.

 # Contacting us…